TonyGermaneri/canvas-datagrid/tutorials/canvasDatagrid.md

 This documentation will use the term header and column interchangeably.
 If no schema is provided one will be generated from the data, in that case all data will be assumed to be string data.

+Note: When data is generated from an 2D array (array of arrays vs. array of objects) the columns will be named A, B, C, D,... etc..

 Each header object can have the following properties: